nikolayhg/notes/mindtools.md

 * Make a “Not To Do List”
 * Putting accountability to work
   * Put structures and systems in place to measure and record your progress.
 Schedule regular appointments to check in.
+* Method criteria: simple, limits you.

+## Reduce Decision Fatigue

+* Limit and simplify your choices: clothes, food, transport, etc.
+* Aim for good enough instead of perfection.
+* Don’t make decisions if you feel distracted.
+* Plan daily decisions the night before.

 # Productivity